learn-co-curriculum/dsc-kernels-in-scikit-learn-lab/README.md

 ## A higher-dimensional, real world data set

-Until now, we've only considered data sets with 2 features to make it easy to understand what's going on visually.
+Until now, you've only explored data sets with 2 features to make it easy to visualize the decision boundary.
 Remember that you can use Support Vector Machines on a wide range of classification data sets, with more than 2 features.
-It will no longer be possible to visually represent decision boundaries (at least, if you have more than 3 feature spaces), but you'll still be able to make predictions.
+While you will no longer be able to visually represent decision boundaries (at least, if you have more than 3 feature spaces), you'll still be able to make predictions.

-Let's use the salaries dataset again (in `salaries_final.csv`).
-Recall that the 6 predictors are:
+To do this, you'll use the salaries dataset again (in `salaries_final.csv`).

+This dataset has 6 predictors:

 - `Age`: continuous.